baranbasaran/RESTfulAPI-nodejs-express-mongoose/README.md

 # RESTfulAPI-nodejs-express-mongoose

-This project includes MongoDB CRUD operations and some aggreation functions.
+This project includes MongoDB CRUD operations and some aggregation functions.

 After downloading, configure your mongodb settings from server.js file  then follow the commands below.